Consultative Selling Training Course

-Consultative selling is a needs-based selling approach that focuses on building a relationship with a prospect or customer.
+This consultative selling training course is a needs-based selling approach that focuses on building a relationship with a prospect or customer.
 It focusses on identifying a solutions-based approach to their challenges through open-ended questions and active listening.

-This consultative selling skills course enables participants to develop the skills, attitudes, behaviours and confidence to enable them to clearly identify clients’ needs and develop long-term, repeat relationships.
+This consultative selling training course enables participants to develop the skills, attitudes, behaviours and confidence to enable them to clearly identify clients’ needs and develop long-term, repeat relationships.

 This high impact course focuses a sales person to work in partnership with their customers to explore and identify customer issues and needs, helping customers make an informed decision that not only solves problems but also adds value.
 It also explores the reasons why customers buy and more importantly why they should buy from you.